-Nancy Hill Cobb
+Nancy Hill Cobb, music

 Nancy Hill Cobb is an American composer who has spent a large part of her career as a music faculty member and administrator in American universities.
 Currently Professor of Music at the University of Northern Iowa, Cobb spent a varying number of years as a conductor and composer at Mercer University, Oklahoma Baptist University, Dallas Baptist University, Florida Gulf Coast University and Indiana State University.
 She holds the D.M.A. in composition from the University of Oklahoma, the M.M. in composition from Michigan State University and the B.M. in theory and composition from Oklahoma Baptist University.
 Her principal teachers were Claude Bass, H. Owen Reed, Carlisle Floyd and Michael Hennagin.